 \item[(c)] For all fixed $\beta > 0$ and for each $N$, the function $D_{N}$ is left differentiable at $\beta$ and the left derivative at $\beta$ satisfies where the $o(1)$ term tends to zero as $N \rightarrow +\infty$. \end{itemize} \end{proposition}

 \begin{proof} We start with part (a).

 Since $D_{N}$ is a linear interpolation of the sequence $\frac{\kl{P_n}{Q_n}}{H(\theta)}, n \in \mathbb{N}$ and $H(\theta) > 0$, it suffices to show the same properties for the sequence $\kl{P_n}{Q_n}, n \in \mathbb{N}.$ The nonnegativitiy is obvious.
-For a fixed $n \in \mathbb{N}$ we have using the identity \eqref{eq:key_id1} from Proposition \ref{prop:key_identity} that By the chain rule for mutual information and its definition we have Combining the above and using the definition of the mutual information and the fact that our channel $Y_i=g(X_i,\theta)$ is noiseless, we obtain
+For a fixed $n \in \mathbb{N}$ we have using the identity \eqref{eq:key_id1} from Proposition \ref{prop:key_identity} that By the chain rule for mutual information, its definition and the independence of the $X_i$'s we have Combining the above and using the definition of the mutual information and the fact that our channel $Y_i=g(X_i,\theta)$ is noiseless, we obtain